mateq2005/mateq2005/README.md

 - **package.json**: Defines project settings and dependencies.
 - **style.css**: Central stylesheet providing the aesthetic appeal for the website.

+## Licence

+> This project is licensed under the [ISC Licence](LICENCE.md).
+Feel free to modify and use it according to your needs.
+Refer to the license file for more details.

 # Hi there 👋